Public Records & Services in Kersey

 Frequently Asked Questions

 Birth, death, and marriage records for Kersey, Pennsylvania residents are available through both county and state offices.
 The Pennsylvania Department of Health, Division of Vital Records, located in New Castle, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Pennsylvania.
 Orders can be placed online, by mail, or in person.
-Locally, the Elk County Clerk's office issues marriage licenses and maintains marriage records for Elk County.
+Locally, the Elk County Register of Wills issues marriage licenses and maintains marriage records for Elk County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.